 - Try to help out with the housework and baby care as much as you can.
 This might be difficult if you work long hours, but your partner will benefit from any involvement that you can give.
 Identify a task that you can make a part of your routine – for example, bathing the baby.

-- Offer to cook dinner or pick up take-away food.
+- Offer to cook dinner or pick up takeaway food.

-Problems that might arise for you
+Postnatal depression: problems that might arise for you

 - You might feel more tired or exhausted if your sleep is disturbed, or you’re worried about the wellbeing of your partner.